 ADHD College Accommodations You May Never Have Considered

 I talked about this in another article Common Accommodations for ADD.
 That article discussed breaks for class.
 This is a related but different take on breaks.
 This one is for tests and takes on two variations: breaks for tests and breaks between tests.
-A common issue for students with ADD/ADHD is they lose focus easily after a certain amount of time.
+A common issue for college students with ADD/ADHD is they lose focus easily after a certain amount of time.
 After some downtime, they can refocus and attend to the task, in this case, testing.
 The amount of time for the break and the number of breaks given will be different for each.
 Breaks between tests can occur too.
 This allows for a longer break between two or more tests given on a specific day.
 Scheduling is a key issue here and a student may also request limiting the number of tests given on a day.

 This means the student gets to sign up for classes before others.
 Depending on symptom presentation and impact on the student, this accommodation can allow a student to set their schedule for classes according to the times when they can focus more.
 It sounds great and can work for some students.
 Be warned, it is not going to mean you get the schedule you want but the schedule you need.
 There may be classes that only occur at a specific time which may not be the best time for the student.
 Nothing can be done about that.
 However, you can have a schedule that is as close to perfect as it can be.